 Littering, the improper disposal of waste products, is unfortunately common.
+According to a study by Litter in America, litter cleanup costs the U.S. more than an estimated $11.5 billion each year.
 Every cigarette butt tossed on the ground or food wrapper tossed out of a car window is a small contribution to a monumental issue.
 According to Keep America Beautiful, 76% of litter found on roadways is from pedestrians and motorists.
 Not all litter, however, is intentional.
 A large volume of litter also comes from unsecured items that fall off the back of vehicles or out of trash receptacles.

 Urbanization and Construction

 While urbanization is not in itself littering, large quantities of people living, producing trash and littering in a dense area does inevitably lead to land pollution.
 To accommodate this increased population, construction activities also occur, which result in large waste materials, such as metal, plastic, wood, and bricks.
 When these materials are not properly disposed of, it contributes to the land pollution of that area.

 To help reduce the environmental impact of construction sites, it’s important to work with partners that offer comprehensive builder solutions to achieve cost-effective construction recycling and waste disposal plans.

 Mining is the extraction of minerals and other geological materials from the ground, which are then used for a wide range of purposes, including but not limited to, producing gasoline for automobiles, generating electricity, and selling materials such as gold and silver.
 This extraction and the methods used, however, deplete the earth of its natural resources and cause damage and pollution in its wake.
 That’s why finding alternatives for energy (think solar and wind power) that aren’t mined from the earth’s surface are so vital in helping to reduce land pollution moving forward.